 Q: Does Artman have any positive residents?

-At this time, Artman has residents that have had tested positive.
-They are being treating according to guidelines from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), and the Centers for Disease Control (CDC).
+Artman does not have any positive cases at this time.
+Previously, residents that had tested positive were treated according to guidelines from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), and the Centers for Disease Control (CDC).

-We have taken the following steps.
+We have took the following steps.
 It is important to note that we have taken these steps prior to requirements from DOH, CMS, and the CDC: